jentery/engl425/index.md

 ***

-*Option 2*: Use *Ms. Marvel* to Define "Comics" with Grade 12 Students
+*Prompt 1, Option 2*: Use *Ms. Marvel* to Define "Comics" with Grade 12 Students

 Select at least three panels from *Ms. Marvel* that demonstrate what makes comics (or at least *this* comic) interesting or unique.
+You may want to scan, photocopy, photograph, or somehow capture each of them as an image file.
 Now approach your selection with the following scenario in mind . . .

 Imagine you are in Victoria, teaching students in [Literary Studies 12](https://curriculum.gov.bc.ca/curriculum/english-language-arts/12/literary-studies) (English Language Arts) about comics and, more specifically, how to define them.
 You have decided to rely on *Ms. Marvel* for examples, and---to start everyone on the same page---you assume the students have never studied (or even read) comics, including superhero comics.
 The students will read *Ms. Marvel*, Vol. 1: *No Normal* prior to discussing it with you.